 - Prior to active duty, and then been called onto active duty for 180 days or longer; or

-- from a location inside the continental United States (CONUS) to a location outside the continental United States (OCONUS), or from a location in a state OCONUS to any location outside that state, or
+- a Permanent Change of Station (PCS) from a location inside the continental United States (CONUS) to a location outside the continental United States (OCONUS), or a PCS from a location OCONUS to any new location; or

-- OCONUS to any other state, for example, Alaska to Hawaii, or Alaska to Texas, you can terminate;
+- For example, Alaska to Hawaii, or Alaska to Texas, or Hawaii to Germany

-To terminate your auto lease, you must:
+To terminate your auto lease without penalty, you must:

 - Provide a copy of your military orders to the lessor or agent;

 - Deliver the written notice by hand, by a private carrier, by certified mail with return receipt via the US Post Office, or by electronic means (such as e-mail or a communications portal designated by lender or agent); and

 - Return the vehicle within 15 days after the date of delivery of the written notice of termination.

 Your auto lease will only be terminated after you complete all of these steps, including returning the vehicle.

 While the lessor can’t charge you for the early cancellation of the lease, the lessor can still charge you for any taxes, title and registration fees, summonses, or any other outstanding fees, including reasonable charges for excessive wear and tear and mileage that were due and unpaid on the date of termination.
 If you made any advance payments, the lessor must provide a refund to you within 30 days of the termination.